hawkinsw/DataStructuresDispatch/linkedlist.md

 As the name implies, a linked list is a data structure that can manage a dynamic number of elements by creating a list of those elements and _linking_ them together.
 The link between elements is done with pointers.
 A linked list is built with two cooperating data structures – the linked list itself (mostly just a place to store bookkeeping information) and a node.

 The linked-list data structure contains two member variables.
-The first member variable is a simple integer that the implementer of the linked list will use to keep track of the length of the list.
-The second member variable is a pointer which we will call _head_.
-What is the target of the _head_ pointer?
+The first member variable is a simple integer that the implementer of the linked list will use to keep track of the length of the list.[^necessary] The second member variable is a pointer which we will call _head_.
+We use pointers as programmers because they are good for pointing at things ...
+So, what does the _head_ pointer to point at?
+Or (if you are interested in being less repetitive), what is the target of the _head_ pointer?
 We'll return to that in a second.

+[^necessary]: A member variable to store the number of elements in the linked list is not strictly necessary.
+It is possible to use the algorithms that we designed for traversing (see below) a linked list to calculate the size any time the user asks.

-The node data structure itself also contains two member variables.
-One of those member variables stores the data that the node holds (its so-called $item$) and the second member variable holds a pointer to the next node in the list (its so-called $next$).
-It is from this link between two nodes using the _next_ member variable that the linked list gets its name.
+The node data structure that itself constitutes the elements of the linked list contains two member variables.
+One of those member variables stores the data that the node holds (its so-called _value_) and the second member variable holds a pointer to the next node in the list (its so-called _next_).
+The next pointer is the mechanism through which the list is linked!

-To reiterate, the _type_ of the $next$ member variable of a node data structure is a pointer.
-To be even more explicit and precise, $next$ is a pointer to an object of exactly the same class as itself.
+To reiterate, the _type_ of the _next_ member variable of a node data structure is a pointer to another node.
+To be even more explicit and precise, _next_ is a pointer to an object of exactly the same class as itself.
 The relationship between these types gives rise to the description of a node in a linked list as a _recursive data structure_ because it refers to itself.

-We can now resolve the question we left unanswered earlier – what is the target of the $head$ pointer member variable of the linked list data structure?
-The $head$ pointer is a way for the implementer of the data structure to refer to the first node, or head, of the linked list.
+We can now resolve the question we left unanswered earlier – what is the target of the _head_ pointer member variable of the linked list data structure?
+The _head_ pointer is a way for the implementer of the data structure to refer to the first node, or head, of the linked list.
 The linked-list implementer needs only a pointer to that node in the list (and nothing else!) to be able to implement all the operations necessary for a linked list to support all the operations of the dynamically-sized-collection ADT.

 ## Linked List Visualized